s-hamann/ansible-self-service-password/README.md

   A dictionary containing further configuration for the SMS API.
   Note that string values require additional quotes (for YAML and PHP).
   Usually mandatory if `ssp_send_sms_method` is `api`, ignored otherwise.
+* `ssp_smarty_path`
+  As of version 1.4 LTB Self Service Password depends on [Smarty](https://www.smarty.net).
+  This role installs Smarty using the distributions package manager or by downloading the latest upstream release.
+  In this case, this variable specifies the installation path for smarty.
+  Defaults to `/usr/local/share/php/smarty/`.
+  Ignored when installing a version of LTB Self Service Password older than 1.4 or when Smarty is known to be available from the target system's package manager.

 Example Playbook
 ----------------